jrdevadattan/phishing-detector-extension/README.md

 4. Test thoroughly
 5. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

 ### Datasets Used
 - Grega Vrbancic Phishing Dataset
 - Kaggle Web Page Phishing Detection Dataset